openshift-service-mesh/sail-operator/docs/ossm/ossm2-migration/cluster-wide/README.md

 - only one control plane will try to inject a side car

   This can be achieved by correct use of injection labels.
 Please see [Installing the Sidecar](../../injection/README.md) for details.
-  > **_NOTE:_** Due to a known issue in OpenShift Service Mesh 2.6 it's necessary to disable 2.6 injector when migrating the data plane namespace.
+  > **_NOTE:_** Due to specific behavior of OpenShift Service Mesh 2.6 it's necessary to disable 2.6 injector when migrating the data plane namespace.
 We will use `maistra.io/ignore-namespace: "true"` label in this guide.

 Apart from the conditions above, it's recommended to decide which injection labels will be used.
 See [Installing the Sidecar](../../injection/README.md) explaining relation between Istio revisions and injection labels.
 Based on the decision, use correct injection labels later in this guide.